exaco/laravel-octane-dockerfile/README.md

 The Docker configuration provides the following setup:

-- PHP 8.2 and 8.3 official Debian-based images
+- PHP 8.2 and 8.3 official Debian-based and Alpine-based images
 - Preconfigured JIT compiler and OPcache

 ## Container modes